Police-Data-Accessibility-Project/scrapers/starter_template/schema_json_README.md

 * **data**: There can be multiple types of data from each agency, so this is an enumerable way to point to the different types of data stored.
 Store each type in a different directory such as `/incident_reports` , `/booking_reports` .etc.
     **dataset_id**: The ID from our list of datasets found [here](https://www.dolthub.com/repositories/pdap/datasets/data/master/datasets).
 If this is a new dataset not yet in our table, leave this blank and the ETL script will use the remaining information to add a record and automatically add the ID to the schema.json file.
     * **`url`**: the url of the dataset used* **full_data_location**: the location of all the data from the scraper.
-It will most likely just be in the `/data` directory in the same folder after the scraper has ran
+It will most likely just be in the `/data` directory in the same folder after the scraper has ran, just remove the first slash!
     * **source_type**: use one of the values in the `id` column found in the source_types table [here](https://www.dolthub.com/repositories/pdap/datasets/data/master/source_types)
     * **data_type**: use one of the values in the `id` column found in the data_types table [here](https://www.dolthub.com/repositories/pdap/datasets/data/master/data_types) (such as `10` for `incident_reports` data)
     * **format_type**: use one of the values in the `id` column found in the format_types table [here](https://www.dolthub.com/repositories/pdap/datasets/data/master/format_types) (such as `2` for `cityprotect` data)
     * **update_freq**: use one of the values in the `id` column found in the format_types table [here](https://www.dolthub.com/repositories/pdap/datasets/data/master/update_frequency) (such as `3` for `quarterly` update)
+    * **last_updated**: This timestamp is important, the ETL will automatically update this from the database during merge.
+But if you manually edit the schema.json file, be sure to update this time!!
+The script will overwrite either the database or the schema.json file, whichever data is more recent takes priority and the older set will be overwritten
     * **mapping**: based off of your `data_type`, the data will be stored in a different table with different columns.
 This section is how your data maps to the columns in the database such as for `"table_col": "data_col"`